1970 - Black Sabbath.

 On drums, Mister William Ward: The 2:31sec instrumental "Rat Salad" is drums, drums and more drums.
 From free-style jazz to pounding unto concrete, this interlude elevates the man as an immediate contender to the divine Bonzo-throne.

 The album's closer, the amusedly titled "Fairies Wear Boots" opens with a prog-like echoed-intro and then scrapes the floor with one of the band's crunchiest riff ever.
 Probably the sliciest-riff since THE KINKS's "You Really Got Me".
-A deadly groove supplied by superior horse-power, the full swing, the unmatched rhythms of the Butler + Ward duo dictates with an "iron hand".
+A deadly groove supplied by superior horse-power, the full swing, the unmatched rhythms of the Butler + Ward duo dictates with an iron hand.

+This is Paranoid.
 Unsettling, yet define.
 Paranoid, a abstract theme that main-writer bassist Geezer Butler said that: "It doesn't mean anything"

 From the grungy garage-rock of the MC5, to the glass-shattering loudness of BLUE CHEER, to the out-of-body experiences of IRON BUTTERFLY, to the rock-royalty of CREAM ...BLACK SABBATH are the full heavyrock package.
 Do yourself a favor and if you haven't done so, listen to the special quadraphonic-mix of the record.
 Remember that a quadra-mix is 2 different stereo-mixes at the same time: front and rear, 4-speakers required for full-stomp effect.
 You have been warned !